Introduction

 Troubleshooting Initialization

-If you encounter any issues during initialization, Terraform usually provides helpful error messages.
+If you encounter any issues during initialization, Terraform typically provides helpful error messages.
 Common issues include:

 - Network problems preventing provider download